Erhard Seminars Training: Controversy

 In 1976 psychologist Dr. Daniel Fullman called est more of a money making scheme than a practical way to provide therapeutic help.
 Dr. Leonard Glass, a clinical professor of psychology at Harvard University, alleged in 1983 that participants of est showed "severe emotional problems, notably psychosis, which occurred in the midst of or shortly after EST training."
 A participant of an est seminar sued the organization in 1985 over negligence and fraud, and est has been accused of mind control and labeled a cult by critics who said that it exploited its followers by recruiting and offering numerous "graduate seminars."

 In 1985, a group of psychology researchers studied participants of the Forum, which had just evolved from est and was classified as a Large Group Awareness Training course.
-These researched compared their outcomes to a control group of non attendees.
+These researchers compared their outcomes to a control group of non attendees.
 They published their results in the book Evaluating a Large Group Awareness Training.
 They found that while participants had a short-term increase in internal locus of control, or the belief that one can control their own life, no long-term positive or negative effects on the study participants' self-perception were detected.